Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_04_Inter_NoC_Interface_Connecting_multiple_NoC_instances/README.md

 ## Simulate the Design
 To prepare for simulation, create a top level design wrapper following the procedure from Module_01.
 Click **SIMULATION** → **Run Simulation** → **Run Behavioral Simulation** from the Flow Navigator pane.
-This will generate the simulation netlist and start up the Vivado simulator.
-With the traffic parameters given above, the simulation will complete after approximately 46 μs.
+This generates the simulation netlist and start up the Vivado simulator.
+With the traffic parameters given above, the simulation completes after approximately 46 μs.
 The resulting waveform window showing the traffic generator AXI interfaces should appear as follows:
 ![Simulation results waveform](images/sim_results.PNG)